You Don’t Know What You Don’t Know

 The outline of the content in the QPFC program appears to provide the most comprehensive set of practical topics for a plan consultant, while the AIFA program gives you a very real, revealing look at how to go into a practice and find and close the compliance gaps through proper process and documentation from a fiduciary angle.

-Another disclaimer – I’m an AIFA and attended that program so I can personally attest to the value I felt it provided, but as the former Managing Director of FSS, a division of fi360, again, I may be a little biased here.
+Another disclaimer – I’m an AIFA and attended that program so I can personally attest to the value I felt it provided, but as the former Managing Director of FSS, a former division of fi360, again, I may be a little biased here.

 Share your thoughts.